How To Measure

 Please measure the inside heights of your recess left and right windows.

 Take measurements from top to bottom on the left, in the middle and on the right for each window.
-Please record the smaller data.
+Please record the smaller measurement.

 4.5 Measure the midrail positions